"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Theoretical Analysis

-\textbf{Consistency Analysis of Four Objective Functions.} Based on the analysis of the above four objective functions, we illustrate their convergence procedure, as exhibited in Figure \ref{fig:conv-procedure}.
-We reach the following proposition.
+Based on the analysis of the four objective functions for MLE, KD, RLHF and LoRD, we reach the Proposition \ref{th:con}, and illustrate their convergence procedure exhibited in Figure \ref{fig:conv-procedure}.
+A detailed explanation for it can be found in Appendix \ref{sec:proof1}.

 \begin{proposition}[Consistency in Stealing Procedure] The learning procedure for LLMs' alignments is consistent with the stealing procedure of LoRD, i.e., they both attempt to maximize the difference between the probabilities of positive and negative samples.
 Conversely, they are inconsistent with either MLE or KD.
 In MLE, the objective is maximizing the label probability, while KD aims to minimize the distance among all dimensions. \end{proposition}